Skip to main content

 7 mentions Positive Neutral Negative

-The grinding aspect of the game is polarizing; while some players appreciate the intriguing storyline and challenging puzzles, others find the backtracking tedious and the narrative lacking.
-The game avoids grindy achievements, but those who dislike repetitive tasks may still feel frustrated by the pacing and voice acting.
-Overall, the experience can become tedious as the plot struggles to maintain interest.
+The grinding aspect of the game is polarizing; while some players appreciate the intriguing storyline and challenging puzzles, others find the backtracking tedious and the lack of replay value frustrating.
+The game avoids grindy achievements, but those who dislike repetitive tasks may still feel the experience drags due to its narrative and voice acting shortcomings.
+Overall, the grinding experience can vary significantly based on individual preferences.

 • “If you don't like them, you'll find it incredibly tedious with lots of backtracking for no reason other than to make the game longer, and will most likely roll your eyes at the voice acting and plot.”